 For an extra kick, I like to add a tablespoon of juice from jarred jalapeños to the sauce.
 I top the finished sauce with the meat mixture and garnish with chopped jarred jalapeños, scallions, cilantro (I put this on the side, since some people are haters), and a sprinkling of grated cotija cheese.

 Serve Feisty Chile con Carne Queso Dip in a chafing dish or keep on very low heat, although the dip will likely disappear before you have to worry about it getting cold.
-You’ll want to have plenty of sturdy chips on hand.
-Since my first time making the Feisty Chile con Carne Queso dip was for just me and the hubster, I served it in little individual ramekins (as in the picture) and froze the rest.
-I’ll let you know if it freezes well, since I plan to pull it out this weekend!
+You'll want to have plenty of sturdy chips on hand.
+Since my first time making the Feisty Chile con Carne Queso dip was for just Phil and me, I served it in little individual ramekins (as in the picture) and froze the rest.
+I'm happy to report that it freezes well and can be gently reheated in the microwave!

 Although Feisty Chile con Carne Queso Dip is my new favorite party snack (my recipe appears after the roundup!), I'll also be serving this selection of greatest hits at the various parties I'm attending or hosting: